jdlongmire/Logic_Field_Theory_202508/LFT_002_Derivations/v1.0/D04-born-rule.md

 Consider paths through two slits to detector position x:
 - Path through slit 1: amplitude A₁e^{iθ₁} with A₁ = exp(-βD₁)
 - Path through slit 2: amplitude A₂e^{iθ₂} with A₂ = exp(-βD₂)

+Where D₁, D₂ are the logical strains (D03 Section 11) of the respective paths.

 Total amplitude: c(x) = A₁e^{iθ₁} + A₂e^{iθ₂}